sharif1093/digideep/doc/notes/05 Implementation.rst

    in your agent to generate actions based on the policy.
 8. When policy is done, it's time to implement the sampler for your method.
 The sampler is typically used at the beginning of the :func:`~digideep.agent.base.AgentBase.step` function of the agent.
+9. Implement :func:`~digideep.agent.base.AgentBase.step` function.
+This is the body of your method.
    At the same time, :func:`~digideep.agent.base.AgentBase.update` function can be implemented.
 It is usually just a loop of calls on the :func:`~digideep.agent.base.AgentBase.step` function.
-9. At this point, you have successfully finished implementation of your agent.
+10. At this point, you have successfully finished implementation of your agent.
 Now it's time to debug.
     You may use the :class:`~digideep.utility.profiling.Profiler` and :class:`~digideep.utility.monitoring.Monitor` tools to inspect the values inside your code and watch the timings.